Reinstein Woods Nature Preserve

 Reinstein Woods Nature Preserve is located near the city of Buffalo in the Town of Cheektowaga in Erie County, New York, USA.
 Reinstein Woods Nature Preserve is a 292 acre forested complex that also includes wetlands and ponds, located within a developed suburban area.
 The nature preserve also features an environmental education center.

-Reinstein Woods Nature Preserve and Environmental Education Center is owned and operated by the NYS Department of Environmental Conservation.
+Reinstein Woods Nature Preserve and Environmental Education Center is owned and operated by the New York State Department of Environmental Conservation.

 Programs and services

 Reinstein Woods Nature Preserve is open to individuals, teachers, students, youth groups, and families for passive outdoor recreation and nature study.
 The staff at Reinstein Woods offer a variety of special programs to the public each month, including snowshoe and ski trips, walks on seasonal topics, and guided tours of the preserve.
 For schools, scouts, and other organizations Reinstein Woods offers guided lessons, walks, and tours on environmental and natural history topics.
 Snowshoe and cross-country ski rentals are available.
-Every year Reinstein Woods Nature Preserve has an Earth Day Celebration, Winter Wonderland and a Fall Festival.
+Every year Reinstein Woods Nature Preserve has an Earth Day Celebration, Winter Wonderland, a Fall Festival, and holds an event for New York State's Get Outdoors and Get Together Day.
+The associated non-profit, Friends of Reinstein Woods also holds an Artisan Market in July.